Welcome to UNM Online

 Types of Online Courses

-Synchronous Online - Formerly named ITV for instructional television, an OSYNC course has regularly scheduled online meetings.
+Synchronous Online - An online synchronous (OSYNC) course has regularly scheduled online meetings.
 To attend, students log into UNM Learn on regularly scheduled days and times.
-An OSYNC course is cross-listed with the lecture-source, known as the parent course.
-The lecture-sourced section is most often held in a classroom on Main Campus.

 Asynchronous Online - An online asynchronous course has no, or a very limited number of, scheduled meetings.
 Often for orientation, exams, labs, or presentations, the meetings may be virtual, or require students to attend a physical location.